dojo/widgets/docs/V7-Migration-Guide.md

 #### Property changes
 ##### Changed properties
+- initialValue
+	- This property can be used to partially control the range slider by setting an initial value.
 - value
-	- This property has been replaced by `initialValue`
-	- The range-slider now internally manages its value and it is no longer necessary to pass the current value into the range slider from the parent
+	- The range-slider now internally manages its value by default and it is no longer necessary to pass the current value
+	- Passing a value allows the range-slider to be fully controlled
 - label
   - Replaced with a child renderer
 - output